jivancevic/apartments-ivancevic/README-simple.md

 That's it!
 The app runs at **http://localhost:5000**

-> **Note**: The app uses IPv4 (127.0.0.1) for local development to work properly on macOS systems that have IPv6 issues.
+> **Note**: For local development, the app lets Node.js choose the best network interface automatically, avoiding macOS networking issues.

 ## Optional: Email Functionality